pavidinesh143/Lab-3-Railway-Reservation/README.md

 passengers, particularly in the commercial airline, railway industries.
 2. An E-Ticket offers many advantages for both travelers and airline including security, flexibility and cost convenience.
-At the same time, it also provides the standard assurance of the traditional paper ticket, scaling choice, travel time options and other flexibilities.
+At the same time, it also provides the standard assurance of the traditional paper ticket, scaling choice, travel time option and other flexibilities.
 3. Passengers typically print out copies of their E-Ticket including confirmation E-mail and other document.
 All those documents can be replaced by pulling them out of the computer again and only a person with proper identification can actually use an E-Ticket.